 The pediatrics training environment at Tulane provides one of the most diverse residency experiences in the country.
 Residents are exposed to a variety of primary and tertiary health care systems, including community outreach settings like a drop-in clinic, private hospitals and Tulane Medical Center.

 The general psychiatry experience provides clinical opportunities in public mental health settings, private inpatient settings, work with veterans, and growing tele-psychiatry practice.
 The diversity of patient populations our residents treat is extraordinary.
 Residents treat patients from a wide range of ethnic backgrounds, socio-economic status, urban/rural, and varying levels of psychiatric impairment.

 In CAP training experiences, residents expand their assessment and treatment skills.
-We believe that child mental health problems can be best understood with an understanding the biological underpinnings of disorders, the psychological factors that exacerbate the disturbance or provide resilience, and the protective and risk factors in the family and social context.
+We believe that child mental health problems can be best understood with an understanding of the biological underpinnings of disorders, the psychological factors that exacerbate the disturbance or provide resilience, and the protective and risk factors in the family and social context.
 Our residents learn to apply this integrated approach working in inpatient and community settings, with children from infancy through adolescence.

 Importantly, these three disciplines work together closely in the Triple Board training program and experiences in each discipline enhance the learning in the others.
 Tulane has a history of collaboration across traditional disciplinary boundaries even before the Triple Board Program began- many faculty members have joint appointments in CAP and pediatrics.
 Tulane also has a long history of combined residency programs - Medicine-Pediatrics, Medicine-Psychiatry programs have been established at Tulane for decades, creating a longstanding track record of interdepartmental collaboration!